wigging/pythonic/_posts/matplotlib/imshow-plot.md

 ---
-title: Imshow plot with Matplotlib
+title: Imshow Plot with Matplotlib
 date: May 10, 2023
 ---